Sandwich Bread Recipe (VIDEO)

 Instructions

-• While the mixer is on, slowly add the water, butter and honey.
+• While the mixer is on, slowly add the warm water, honey and butter last to the yeast mixture.
 Knead on slow speed for 5-7 minutes until the dry and wet ingredients are fully incorporated, smooth and combined.
 The dough will start pulling away from the sides of the bowl.
 The dough will feel tacky but not sticky.
 Oil your fingers to make handling the dough more manageable.

 • Remove the dough from the edges of the mixing bowl, form into a round shape and place back into the bowl.
 Lightly drizzle the bowl edges and dough with oil.
-This prevents the dough from getting stuck on the edges when rising.
 Cover with plastic wrap and place in a warm spot for 2 hours until doubled in size.

 Dough ball in mixing bowl.